cancerit/ppcg-qc-from-sanger/README.md

 1. **Number of SNVs** (tumour only): number of 'PASS'ed variants in the CAVEMAN flagged VCF output
 1. **Number of INDELs** (tumour only): number of 'PASS'ed variants in the PINDEL flagged VCF output
 1. **Number of SVs** (tumour only): number of variants with 'BAS' info tag in the BRASS VCF output, devided by 2
-1. **Number of CNVs** (tumour only): number of variants in the ASCAT VCF output, which have different copy numbers between Normal and Tumour sample
+1. **Number of CNVs** (tumour only): number of variants which have different copy numbers between Normal and Tumour sample in the ASCAT VCF output

 ### `.tsv` files